Student Projects Grant Scheme

 As a donor to the Student Projects Grant Scheme funded by the Kent Opportunity Fund, I found reviewing the various projects a hugely rewarding experience.
 It is something other alumni should get involved with.
 I was impressed by the scope and breadth of these projects which were wide and various.
 I would encourage all students to consider applying if they have an interesting idea which needs help with additional funding.
 Employers will look favourably upon such endeavours and if additional funding can be raised too, this can only help the student and also demonstrate his or her potential.

 - Stephen Hearnden (Rutherford 1968) Electronics

-In January 2018, grants totalling almost £50,000 were made to a range of projects across the University.
-The Student Projects Grant Scheme panel received 32 applications, 19 of which received either full or partial funding.
-The Committee, chaired by Kent alumnus and Director of Student Services Dr Wayne Campbell, comprises representatives from colleges, academic schools, Kent Union, the Alumni Office and the donor community.
+In December 2018, grants totalling almost £20,000 were made to a range of projects across the University.
+The Student Projects Grant Scheme panel received 18 applications, 10 of which received either full or partial funding.
+The Committee, chaired by Kent alumnus and Head of Careers and Employability Services, James Corbin, comprises representatives from colleges, academic schools, Kent Union, the Alumni Office and the donor community.

-Details of the successful projects for 2018 can be found below.
+A list of successful projects for 2019 can be found below.
 For more information about these projects, or about any other aspect of the Kent Opportunity Fund, email email@example.com.

 Kent Economics Summit